BCStudentSoftwareDevTeam/documentation/database.md

 Dev VMs should have mysql installed already.
 Should you need to, you can install the package `mysql-server` with apt: `sudo apt install mysql-server`.

-To access the database with a programming language you will likely need to install a package with the database drive, e.g., `python3-mysqldb`.
+To access the database with a programming language you will likely need to install a package with the database driver, e.g., `python3-mysqldb`.

 If you want a graphical interface to your database, install the package `phpmyadmin`.